jitendrasuthar1998/jitendrasuthar1998/README.md

-## Frontend Enthusiast | Building Creative Experiences with React.js ⚛️
+# I'm Jitendra Suthar

-I'm Jitendra Suthar, a passionate frontend developer with 2+ years of experience crafting user-centric web applications using React.js and a sprinkle of other cool technologies. 🪄
+### Frontend Enthusiast | Building Creative Experiences with React.js ⚛️ A passionate frontend developer with 2+ years of experience crafting user-centric web applications using React.js and a sprinkle of other cool technologies. 🪄

 Beyond React, I'm always up for a challenge, exploring tools like React Native and Next.js for mobile and server-side rendering.
 On the backend, I dabble in Node.js to connect the dots.